hbkworld/streaming-spec/complex_types.md

 }
 ~~~~

-Data block will contain a tuple of absolute angle and time stamp.
+Data block will contain a tuple of `angle` and an absolute time stamp.
 There will be no meta ionformation when direction changes.

 ### An Incremental Rotary Encoder with start Position

-- The value is expressed as a base value type
+- The measured value is expressed as a base data type
 - The counter representing the angle follows a linear rule, it can go back and forth
 - Absolute start position when crossing a start position.
 - No initial absolute value.